Glomerular filtration rate: Definition

 Glomerular filtration rate (GFR) is the volume of fluid filtered from the renal (kidney) glomerular capillaries into the Bowman's capsule per unit time.
-Central to the physiologic maintenance of GFR is the differential basal tone of the afferent and efferent arterioles (see diagram).
-In other words, the filtration rate is dependent on the difference between the higher blood pressure created by vasoconstriction of the input or afferent arteriole versus the lower blood pressure created by lesser vasoconstriction of the output or efferent arteriole.
+Central to the physiologic maintenance of GFR is the differential basal tone of the afferent (input) and efferent (output) arterioles (see diagram).
+In other words, the filtration rate is dependent on the difference between the higher blood pressure created by vasoconstriction of the afferent arteriole versus the lower blood pressure created by lesser vasoconstriction of the efferent arteriole.

 GFR is equal to the renal clearance rate when any solute is freely filtered and is neither reabsorbed nor secreted by the kidneys.
 The rate therefore measured is the quantity of the substance in the urine that originated from a calculable volume of blood.
 Relating this principle to the below equation – for the substance used, the product of urine concentration and urine flow equals the mass of substance excreted during the time that urine has been collected.
 This mass equals the mass filtered at the glomerulus as nothing is added or removed in the nephron.
 Dividing this mass by the plasma concentration gives the volume of plasma which the mass must have originally come from, and thus the volume of plasma fluid that has entered Bowman's capsule within the aforementioned period of time.
 The GFR is typically recorded in units of volume per time, e.g., milliliters per minute (mL/min).
 Compare to filtration fraction.

 There are several different techniques used to calculate or estimate the glomerular filtration rate (GFR or eGFR).
 The above formula only applies for GFR calculation when it is equal to the Clearance Rate.